JetBrains/kotlin-web-site/docs/tutorials/javascript/working-with-modules/working-with-modules.md

 ```

-We can simply refer to any class or member function inside our node.js code by simplying importing the module using `require`
+We can simply refer to any class or member function inside our node.js code by simply importing the module using `require`

 ```javascript